hackclub/hackclub/workshops/discord_message_bot/README.md

 })
 ```

 If the user does not exist in the json, we are adding them.
-We are doing this based on id rather than username because every id is unique.
+We are doing this based on ID rather than username because every ID is unique.

-Then, we are adding the message under the user id in the json.
+Then, we are adding the message under the user ID in the json.

 ```js
 client.on('message', (message) => {